 Real estate has some tremendous superpowers—not the least of which is its ability to help you find financial freedom and leave your terrible day job.
 Do you want to travel the world?
 Dedicate more time to volunteer efforts?
 Focus on raising your kids?
-A thriving real estate business can be the key.
+A thriving real estate business providing you with passive income can be the key.

 But there’s a catch: To achieve true financial independence, you have to really love real estate.
 Just because you’re ditching the nine to five paycheck doesn’t mean real estate investors don’t work.
-They just have more freedom to arrange their lives in the way that best suits them.
+In many ways, it’s still a full-time job.
+You’ll just have more freedom to arrange their lives in the way that best suits them.

 Start with the basic elements of financial freedom

 Before digging into how you should build your net worth, let’s start with the basics: Getting your finances in order.
 After all, financial freedom won’t feel that free if you’re still trapped by debt and bad financial habits.
 Here’s what to look at before you start pursuing real estate.